rezmond/images_sort/README.md

               =======================
               Report was existed in: /path/to/src/dir/report.txt

+   - [ ] Add count of each moving group in the move report
    - [ ] May be.
 Add flags to skip some of step in previous section
    - [ ] Update the script help
    - [ ] Case for images without exif data, but with file name like "20200429_*.jpg"